G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 att_data_used.txt
 att_due_date.txt

 These import files can be used to deposit metrics into InfluxDB via command line.

+## Planned features

+- Add option to configure Chromedriver location in Config.ini
+- Add option to turn on/off headless mode in config.ini
+- Add logging option for isolation and diagnostics and metrics history